Most new drivers know the basic road rules they need to follow, like sticking to the speed limit and following the traffic signals.

 Listen, we know that driving can be confusing, especially with all of the rules that motorists are required to follow.

-If you’re a student or new driver, take the time to learn as much about Australian road rules as possible so you can avoid incurring fines and demerit points.
+If you’re a student or new driver, take the time to learn as much about Australian road rules as possible so you can avoid incurring fines, demerit points, and possibly losing your driver’s licence.
 It might even be worth scheduling in a defensive driving course to go over more advanced driving tactics.
 And if you’re lucky enough to be taking lessons, utilise your resources!

 Talking to your driving instructor is a great way to learn more about the rules of the road and vehicle safety, so take advantage of it while sitting your driving lessons.